Olex2/Olex2Manual/Tasks/structure_refinement.md

 ## Refinement Method Options
 The refinement method can be changed Work | Refine | Refinement Method.
 ShelXL offer two refinement methods one is a full matrix least squares refinement and a simpler block refinement method and Konnert-Hendrickson conjugate gradient algorithm CGLS. olex2.refine offers two refinement methods one is a standard Gauss-Newton and the other, considered to be safer from pitfalls of the former, Levenberg-Marquardt method.
-The final refinement cycles should always be carried out using a full ma-trix least squares method, however a block refinement can be useful dur-ing early cycles of refinement in certain circumstances, for example, if a refinement is unstable, atoms are still being located or for speed with a very large structure (although this is less of a problem with modern com-puters).
+The final refinement cycles should always be carried out using a full matrix least squares method, however a block refinement can be useful during early cycles of refinement in certain circumstances, for example, if a refinement is unstable, atoms are still being located or for speed with a very large structure (although this is less of a problem with modern computers).

 ## Additional Refinement Options
 The most common refinement options can be set under Work | Refine.
 Listed here are the most commonly used ones.